alphagov/monitoring-doc/documentation/prometheus-design-principles.md

 ## What Prometheus does

 Prometheus is a tool for collecting time-series data.
+These time-series can be queried using PromQL, a custom query language for time-series data.
+PromQL queries can be used as a basis for monitoring systems through dashboards and alerting.

 ## What Prometheus doesn't do